Mastercard/connect-components-web-sdk/docs/CC-SDK-WEB-DOCS.md

 #### Determining How To Navigate To the Oauth Url
 It is the ***body*** of the request to create the Oauth url that determines which method will be used to navigate the customer to the Oauth authentication flow.

-If the a valid `redirectURI` is provided in the request, then the Connection Components API will redirect the customer to the provided URI at the completion of the Oauth authentication flow.
+If a valid `redirectURI` is provided in the request, then the Connection Components API will redirect the customer to the provided URI at the completion of the Oauth authentication flow.
 If no `redirectURI` is provided, then it is the responsibility of your application to open and close the customer's Oauth url in a new window.

 Regardless of the method that is used to direct the customer to the Oauth authentication flow, the application will need to listen for the [`login`](#login-oauth-only) event describe above.
 #### Popup